 The automatically generated sections are Settings and Search as well as the Home section mentioned above.
 These sections cannot be changed.

-Like sections, some categories are generated by the application and cannot be changed (automatically generated categories).
+Some categories are generated by the application and cannot be changed (automatically generated categories).
 Automatically generated categories are:

 Latest Videos - a selection of latest videos based on the item’s publication date specified in the MRSS feed

 Popular videos - most popular videos; the selection of videos in this category is based on Snap API’s recommendation engine.
 This category is disabled by default and can be enabled by the Vewd team for certain applications.